percona/k8sps-docs/docs/debug-events.md

 !!! note

-    It is important to note that events are stored in the etcd for only 60 minutes.
+    It is important to note that events are stored in the [etcd :octicons-link-external-16:](https://kubernetes.io/docs/concepts/overview/components/#etcd) for only 60 minutes.
 Ensure that events are checked within 60 minutes of the issue.
 Kubernetes cluster administrators might also use event exporters for storing the events.